 Old Town is a somewhat small city located in the state of Maine.
 With a population of 7,624 people and three constituent neighborhoods, Old Town is the 35th largest community in Maine.
-Old Town has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Old Town has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Old Town is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Old Town isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Old Town are a mix of both white- and blue-collar jobs.
 Overall, Old Town is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Old Town who work in office and administrative support (14.58%), sales jobs (11.05%), and teaching (10.62%).
+There are especially a lot of people living in Old Town who work in office and administrative support (14.72%), sales jobs (12.10%), and teaching (11.04%).

 And if you like science, one thing you'll find is that Old Town has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

-The per capita income in Old Town in 2010 was $21,222, which is lower middle income relative to Maine and the nation.
-This equates to an annual income of $84,888 for a family of four.
+The per capita income in Old Town in 2010 was $21,278, which is lower middle income relative to Maine and the nation.
+This equates to an annual income of $85,112 for a family of four.
 However, Old Town contains both very wealthy and poor people as well.
-Old Town also has one of the higher rates of people living in poverty in the nation, with 30.19% of its population below the federal poverty line.

 The people who call Old Town home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Old Town residents report their race to be White, followed by Asian.
-Important ancestries of people in Old Town include Irish, English, French Canadian, and German.
+Important ancestries of people in Old Town include Irish, English, German, and French Canadian.

 The most common language spoken in Old Town is English.
-Other important languages spoken here include French and Chinese.
+Other important languages spoken here include French and Tagalog.